kingjotaro/projetoStable/pt_br/estruturas/acc_validation.md

 ## Account Validation

-The validation works in two steps, first we verify the balance and the type of operation being performed.
+The account validation system verifies various information of an account and the type of operation being performed.

     {
      _id: "123456",
      acount_Id: "56a4f3564",
      action: "10",
     }

+The validation works in two stages, first identifying where it came from and to whom the validation belongs.

 ## Description
     _id: